lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 - Changed to a matrix of plots.

 #6.
 The power of methods based on spectra of indices is compared with power of methods based on single components of spectra.
 It is obvious that the latter will be less powerful.
 But those methods use different statistical procedures so its direct comparison is not fully correct.
-- I this case the idea is to show that single components should not be considered for community comparisons due to its high type I error and low power.
+- I added an explanation on why I calculate power for 1 dimension, the idea is to show that single components should not be considered for community comparisons due to its high type I error and low power.
+When you have different methods to do a test of hypothesis you allway prefer the one with more power, so it is commoon to compare power of different methods.

 #7.
 Figures 1 and 5 lacks color scheme, making them difficult to read.
 - I added the label and changed color palette